 Beta-alanine is a naturally occurring amino acid that is different from alanine.
 It is not incorporated into proteins.
 Instead, it is used to make carnosine, a dipeptide of beta-alanine and histidine.

-Carnosine is an antioxidant found at high levels in muscle.
-It can buffer the acid produced during exercise and support exercise endurance.
+Carnosine is an antioxidant found in high levels in muscle.
+It can buffer lactic acid produced during exercise and support exercise endurance.

 Asparagine can be made from other amino acids, namely glutamate, glutamine and aspartate.